GoogleHow to use Google Ad Library to find YouTube & Google ads

 - It is publicly available and allows users to see all active ads running on the Google Ads network, including Google Search, Display, YouTube, and other partner sites.

-- People can access the ad library by clicking the “why this ad?” gray arrow beside a Google search ad.
+- People can access the ad library by visiting the Ads Transparency Center or by clicking the “why this ad?” gray arrow beside a Google search ad.

 - The ad library provides information such as when ads were first and last seen, as well as details about the advertiser.